 Not all successful people are narcissistic, and not all narcissistic people are successful.
 As they have high expectations, they never fail.
 If they do, that will always be someone else’s fault, or they’ll have a valid excuse as to why that didn’t happen for them.
 Again it’ll usually be someone else’s fault.
 They will lie or exaggerate any achievement and most often believe their lies, which makes them all the more convincing.

 4. A Lack Of Empathy For All Others.

-This is the most dangerous characteristic trait of a narcissistic person, this can be subtle and extremely hard to detect as they often have cognitive empathy, meaning they can think emphatically on how to act when needed, their lack of empathy is because of low emotional intelligence, meaning they do not get what others feel. they are unable to put themselves in another’s shoes, have an inability to truly love and care for any other person, have no true remorse or guilt.
-They will go through the motions when getting married, having a baby, or a death of someone who’s supposedly close to them, yet this is all an act, they do not know this is abnormal as they can only see how others act so put a mask on, they can not feel what others feel, some later in life when they’ve pushed everyone away might realise they don’t feel the same that others do.
+This is the most dangerous characteristic trait of a narcissistic person; this can be subtle and extremely hard to detect as they often have cognitive empathy, meaning they can think emphatically on how to act when needed, their lack of empathy is because of low emotional intelligence, meaning they do not get what others feel.
+They are unable to put themselves in another’s shoes, cannot genuinely love and care for any other person, have no genuine remorse or guilt.
+They will go through the motions when getting married, having a baby, or a death of someone supposedly close to them, yet this is all an act, they do not know this is abnormal as they can only see how others act so put a mask on, they can not feel what others feel, some later in life when they’ve pushed everyone away might realise they don’t feel the same that others do.

 5. A Belief They Are Unique And Special.

 6. Requires Excessive Admiration.

-They need people’s attention, negative or positive as they need to feel they are admired by other people, they want this either through love or through fear.
+They need people’s attention, negative or positive as they need to feel other people admire them; they want this either through love or through fear.
 They want respect, Praise and appreciation from other people.
-They need this to fill up their deep hidden lack of self-esteem that most are not even aware of within themselves.
+They need this to fill up their profound hidden lack of self-esteem that most are not even aware of within themselves.